Akanksha-Sen/Payment-Form/README.md

 ## How to Use

-1. Open the `index.html` file in your web browser.
+1. Open the `payment.html` file in your web browser.
-2. Fill in your cardholder name, card number, expiration date, and CVV in the respective fields.
+2. Fill in your cardholder name, card number, expiration date, CVV & other required details in the respective fields.
-3. Click on the "Submit" button to proceed with the payment process.
+3. Click on the "Pay Now" button to proceed with the payment process.

 That's it!
 Enjoy using the payment form!